 I am afraid to ask what the Other Revenue column ($232,057) entails.

 I can’t say that Mr. Smith purposely misled the reporter into believing that no monies were provided to Goodwill by our government.
-Perhaps the reporter was just adding his own commentary.
-On the other hand, the Post and Courier’s slavish fawning over this organization over the years has brought into question any sense of journalistic responsibility.
+I seriously doubt that the reporter was just adding his own commentary.

 Some months later I reported the incident to Goodwill and to Lt.
 Melvin Cumbee of the North Charleston Police Department.
 Note: Melvin didn’t respond to the letter I sent him.
 He’s getting close to retirement and probably cares a whole lot more about playing the banjo than he does about police work.
 I can’t say as I blame him.
 He is a remarkable musician and has earned the attention of some serious pickers up Nashville way.
 I am really glad that he was kind enough to play banjo on two of the songs on my album.

 After a long meeting at company headquarters, I agreed to a request by Goodwill’s loss prevention head that I provide him with a written statement regarding what had transpired at the Pound Store.
-He assured me that an investigation would ensue.
+He assured me that an investigation would ensue *(footnote #2).
 Next thing you know, he’s out the door.
-Guess who the current loss prevention head is now…who else?…the idiot son of the CEO!*** Nepotism!
+Guess who the current loss prevention head is now…who else?…the idiot son of the CEO!
+Nepotism!
 That’s one way to make sure that anything embarrassing gets swept under the rug.
-That rug is bound to be a lumpy, crusty, unravelling POS by now.
+That rug is bound to be a lumpy, crusty, unraveling POS by now *(footnote # 3)

 My next course of action was to print multiple copies of the written statement requested by Goodwill’s representative and send them to various board members.
 I got no response from them but I did get a nastygram from Goodwill’s attorney.
 That was a long time ago.
 Lord only knows how much they have collected in fees from this ongoing crusade of mine.